zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 }
 ```

-The above example runs both the headless `dlv` server and the VS Code debugger locally on the same machine.
+- The above example runs both the headless `dlv` server and the VS Code debugger locally on the same machine.
 Update `port` and `host` as per your set up on the remote machine instead.
+- `remotePath` should point to the absolute path of the file (in your source code) being debugged in the remote machine
+- `program` should point to the absolute path of the file on your local machine that is the counterpart of the file in `remotePath`

 When you launch the debugger with this new `Launch remote` target selected, VS Code will send debugging
 commands to the `dlv` server you started previously instead of launching it's own `dlv` instance against your app.